- What is the difference between a “Categorical” and an “Advanced” PG-2 year?

 - What kind of clinical cases will I see?

 We hold a unique position in the region.
 Our patient population is an ideal mixture of “bread and butter” general neurology and complex (tertiary) referral patients from across the state and neighboring regions.
-All care is delivered through one of our two neighboring teaching hospitals (UIHC and the VAMC), and none of our faculty have practices inaccessible to the residents.
+All care is delivered through one of our two neighboring teaching hospitals (UIHC and the VAMC), and all of our faculty have practices accessible to the residents.
 The UIHC is the only academic medical center in the State of Iowa, with a full range of advanced medical treatments, and where the population of the state (3 million people) seeks the majority of their tertiary medical care.
 Therefore, there is a large range of interesting and complicated cases referred by other doctors, including neurologists.
 Iowa City, like any university town, has a large international community and cultural diversity, and the patient mix reflects this.

 - What is the call schedule?

 PGY-2 overnight call begins with traditional 24 hour call to provide each resident an introduction to our system of healthcare delivery.
 Call is taken 1 night in 6.
 This is followed by night shift call (night float) the rest of the year.
-Night shift call is arranged in three, two-week shifts for each PGY-2 resident.
+Night shift call is arranged in three shifts (2 weeks each) for each PGY-2 resident.
 We think this blend, designed by the residents, exposes the junior residents to a wider number of the senior residents early in the year and promotes adequate rest, education and patient safety.
 Senior residents (PGY-3 and 4) take in-house supervisory call on average less than 3 nights per month, and both supervise the junior residents and develop their skills of independent practice.
 Faculty are continuously available, and there are clear rules in place for when to call the attending.

 - What off-site elective opportunities do you offer?